-Like most, I’ve got more Ikea in my apartment than I’d like to admit.
+Like most, I’ve got a lot of Ikea in my apartment.
 When you’re moving frequently and not sure where you’re going to end up, Ikea can make sense.
 However, an apartment with predictable basics doesn’t have to feel typical.
 You can always make it your own.

 I am the proud owner of what is probably the least exciting Ikea loveseat available.
 I bought it in Montreal off a girl that was moving out of the building I was moving into for $75, and bought a new cover for $40.
-I hate to admit it but it’s incredibly comfortable and so it’s followed me back to Toronto.
+It’s surprisingly comfortable so it’s followed me back to Toronto.

 I noticed I was always using the flat armrest as a spot to rest my coffee, and one day I started putting a wooden cutting board on it for a more stable surface… Hey!
 Let’s just build a wooden armrest!
 Thankfully my step-dad is a woodworker and helped put together this very simple pine ‘C’ shape that easily slides along the length of the armrest.
 Quick.
 Simple.
 Practical.